- Degrees Offered:

 - Languages Offered:

-Through its commitment to interdisciplinary and comparative teaching of the world’s regions, cultures, and languages, the Jackson School of International Studies at the University of Washington equips students to lead in a globalized world.
+Through its commitment to interdisciplinary and comparative teaching of the world’s regions, cultures and languages, the Henry M. Jackson School of International Studies at the University of Washington equips students to lead in a globalized world.

-Seattle is a thriving center of business, trade and culture strategically located on the Pacific Rim, with deep historical ties to Asia.
-Our city is home to major multinational actors, including Boeing, Microsoft, Amazon and Starbucks, and philanthropic organizations such as the Bill & Melinda Gates Foundation, the largest private foundation in the world.
-The area is also a hub for nonprofits, including PATH and World Vision, and has a strong military presence that includes the Army, Navy, Air Force and Coast Guard.
+Located in Seattle, our program offers students unique access to a global hub of business, trade, philanthropy and culture strategically located on the Pacific Rim, with deep historical ties to Asia.
+To name a few, we are home to major multinational actors, including Boeing, Microsoft, Amazon and Starbucks, and philanthropic organizations like the Bill & Melinda Gates Foundation, the largest private foundation in the world.
+The area also has a strong military presence that includes the Army, Navy, Air Force and Coast Guard.

 Our graduates have found careers at these companies and organizations among others — and at the top levels of their respective governments and embassies abroad.